tomayac/blogccasion/posts/2019/2019-12-11_same-same-but-different-unicode-variation-selector-16.md

 ---
 layout: layouts/post.njk
-title: "Same same but different: Unicode Variation Selector-16"
+title: 'Same same but different: Unicode Variation Selector-16'
-author: "Thomas Steiner"
+author: 'Thomas Steiner'
-date: "2019-12-12T12:55:16"
+date: '2019-12-12T12:55:16'
 permalink: 2019/12/12/same-same-but-different-unicode-variation-selector-16/index.html
 tags:
   - Technical
 ---

 The other day, I did an [analysis of Facebook's WebView](/2019/12/09/inspecting_facebooks_webview/), which you are kindly invited to read.
 They have a code path in which they check whether a given page is using [AMPHTML](https://amp.dev/),